Palestinian gunman kills 7 near Jerusalem synagogue

-JERUSALEM (AP) — A Palestinian gunman opened fire outside an east Jerusalem synagogue Friday night, killing seven people, including a 70-year-old woman, and wounding three others before police shot and killed him, officials said.
-It was the deadliest attack on Israelis in years and raised the likelihood of further bloodshed.
+JERUSALEM (AP) — A Palestinian gunman opened fire outside an east Jerusalem synagogue Friday night, killing seven people, including a 70-year-old woman, and wounding three others before he was shot and killed by police, officials said.
+It was the deadliest attack on Israelis in years and raised the likelihood of more bloodshed.

-The attack, which took place as worshippers were celebrating the Jewish Sabbath, came a day after an Israeli military raid killed nine people in the West Bank.
-The new attack set off public celebrations in both the occupied West Bank and Gaza Strip, where people fired guns into the air, honked car horns and distributed sweets.
+The attack, which occurred as residents were observing the Jewish sabbath, came a day after an Israeli military raid killed nine people in the West Bank.
+The shooting set off celebrations in both the occupied West Bank and Gaza Strip, where people fired guns into the air, honked horns and distributed sweets.

 The burst of violence, which also included a rocket barrage from Gaza and retaliatory Israeli airstrikes, has posed an early challenge for Israel's new government, which is dominated by ultranationalists who have pushed for a hard line against Palestinian violence.
 It also cast a cloud over a visit by U.S. Secretary of State Antony Blinken to the region Sunday.

+″The United States will extend our full support to the government and people of Israel,” she said.

-Israeli police said the attack occurred in Neve Yaakov, a Jewish area in east Jerusalem.
+Israeli police said the shootings occurred in Neve Yaakov, a religious neighborhood in east Jerusalem with a large ultra Orthodox population, and that the gunman fled in a car after opening fire.
+Police said they chased after him and after an exchange of fire, killed him.

-Jerusalem police chief Doron Turjeman told reporters the shooter was killed after trying to escape.
-He confirmed seven deaths, in addition to the shooter, and said three people were wounded.
+Jerusalem police chief Doron Turjeman confirmed seven deaths, in addition to the shooter, and said three people were wounded.

 Police identified the attacker as a 21-year-old east Jerusalem resident who apparently acted alone.
 Turjeman promised an “aggressive and significant” effort to track down anyone who had helped him.